fzl666/fzl/README.md

-Programmed by LuwenxiSong, scripted by LuwenxiSong & BenitaGuo from @fzlmagazine
+Programmed by LuwenxiSong, scripted by LuwenxiSong & BenitaGuo for @fzlmagazine